Furnace Service and Cleaning

 How Much Should I Expect to Pay for a Furnace Tune Up?

 Pricing for furnace service and maintenance will vary widely from dealer to dealer, for a number of reasons.
-Some dealers will be provide a more in-depth service with stated performance guarantees, while others might do a more basic service at a special rate to generate new business.
+Some dealers will provide a more in-depth service with stated performance guarantees, while others might do a more basic service at a special rate to generate new business.
 Both approaches can yield the desired result of keeping your furnace heating system performing well as long as the service is provided by a reputable HVAC contractor.
-A Carrier® furnace dealer can quickly and easily give you a quote for heater service and get you scheduled for your annual maintenance.
+A Carrier furnace dealer can quickly and easily give you a quote for heater service and get you scheduled for your annual maintenance.

-There is no easy answer, but many use the rule of thumb that if a repair adds up to around 50% of the cost of a new furnace, replacing is probably a better solution.
+There is no easy answer, but many use the rule of thumb that if a repair adds up to around 50% of the cost of a new furnace, replacing it is probably a better solution.
 If the current system has not incurred other major repairs, is in otherwise excellent condition, and issues that led to the breakdown can be identified and remedied, repairing the unit can make a lot of sense as well.

 - Find a Carrier Gas furnace Dealer in your area